Why it Matters

 Truth with a Capital “T”

 The subject of Truth as in “all that is” or the “unchanging” or the “Truth of all Creation” is a wonderful and powerful subject, but it’s outside the scope of the focus here.
-To discuss truth with a capital “T” requires a philosophical, spiritual or religious perspective.
+To discuss truth with a capital “T” requires a philosophical or spiritual perpective.
 For example:

 Jesus said, “If you hold to my teaching, you are really my disciples.
 Then you will know truth, and the truth will set you free.– Bible, Book of John

-While Truth on that level is not the topic at hand, it’s certainly something that you may find vitally important, as do many other truth-tellers.
+While Truth on that level is not the topic at hand, it’s certainly something that many people find vitally important.
 However, the focus here is on truth in the everyday world.
 Still, you’ll find some philosophical considerations when they support practicality in everyday communications.
-For example, consider this definition of truth from Philosophy News.
-It’s a philosophical statement, but it offers a practical guidepost:

 Partial & Competing Truths